Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Analysis using propensity score matching: a causal inference approach

 \subsubsection{Implementation of matching in the crossing analysis}

 For our analysis, we used the \texttt{Matching} R package \citep{sekhon2011multivariate} to perform one-to-one nearest-neighbor propensity score matching.
-Nearest-neighbor matching pairs each cross-play with the no-cross-play whose propensity score is closest and -- when the ATE is the estimand -- also pairs each play without a cross to the closest (in propensity score) play where a cross was taken.
+Nearest-neighbor matching pairs each cross-play with the no-cross-play whose propensity score is closest and - when the ATE is the estimand - also pairs each play without a cross to the closest (in propensity score) play where a cross was taken.
 We implemented this procedure with replacement to reduce bias, recognizing that it may increase variance \citep{austin2011introduction}.
+In our setting, where the number of cross-plays (5,614) is considerably smaller than the number of no-cross-plays (44,936), matching with replacement is particularly important as it allows each cross-play to be matched to its closest control regardless of whether that control has already been used, reducing bias at the cost of potentially inflating variance.
 Caliper matching is another commonly-used approach, however we chose not to use it in order to avoid discarding plays that lacked suitable matches.
 In addition, we allowed ties among matched pairs: if more than one no-cross-play had identical or nearly identical propensity scores to a given cross-play, all such no-cross-plays were retained.
 This strategy helps mitigate underestimation of the outcome variance that can occur when ties are not allowed \citep{sekhon2011multivariate}.

-We evaluated covariate balance between plays with and without crossing by calculating the standardized absolute mean difference, expressed as a percentage.
-Recall from Table \ref{tab1} that our original, unmatched data exhibited considerable imbalance, with most confounders demonstrating an SMD greater than 10\%.
-We report both the Abadie–Imbens standard error and a bootstrapped standard error.
+We evaluated covariate balance between plays with and without crossing using the SMD.
+We report both the Abadie--Imbens standard error and a bootstrapped standard error.
 The Abadie-Imbens standard error is derived assuming a known rather than estimated propensity score and hence may not accurately reflect the uncertainty in estimation, although it is widely used \citep{abadie2016matching}.
-Specifically, using the estimated propensity score as if it were true can produce conservative confidence intervals for the average treatment effect (ATE), while its impact on the average treatment effect on the treated (ATT) remains unclear.
+Specifically, using the estimated propensity score as if it were true can produce conservative confidence intervals for the ATE, while its impact on the ATT remains unclear.
 We also include a bootstrapped standard error, given its common application in practice \citep{caliendo2008some}, despite evidence that bootstrap methods can fail under nearest-neighbor matching with replacement \citep{abadie2008failure}.